 For the most part, the types of drinking vessels listed above are all of the ones you can find for serving beer.
 I do want to point out, though, that most large breweries have now started creating their own special receptacles specifically catered to their style of ale or lager.

-What to Buy: Samuel Adams Sensory Perfect Pint
+What to Buy: Samuel Adams Boston Lager Sensory Pint

 Additional Recommendation: ARC International Luminarc Guinness Gravity Glass

 You know I couldn’t put together a list of glassware without including this collection with the Guinness logo.